If you end up smudging your drawings or greasing your drawing tablet with your hands, you need an artist glove!

 The super honest answer is no, you don’t “need” an artist glove.

-But, having one can really help you with your drawings and art in general.
+But, having one can help you with your drawings and art.

 I bet it happened to you before, where you had a perfectly clean piece of paper and you’ve been drawing your amazing character there for a while.
 Then, you accidentally pass your hand through the paper, trying to grab another tool, and smudge it all over!